mayurOciSA/NAT64_With_NLB/README.md

 ```

 Note, the `--resolve` parameter is needed for HTTPs, otherwise SNI expected by webserver won't be populated, and curl won't work.
-With DNS64 of Telesis, they won't need `--resolve`.
+With your own DNS64, you won't need `--resolve`.

 With following `mtr` command, you should see IPv6 of each of backend NAT64, showing ECMP.
 ```shell